-Working in collaboration with the West of England AHSN, we were commissioned to evaluate PERIPrem.
-The evaluation aims to understand the effectiveness of using Quality Improvement (QI) methodology to support maternity and neonatal units in implementing a standardised bundle of care to mothers who deliver their babies at less than 34 weeks’ gestation.
-The evaluation will assess if the PERIPrem approach works and how it works.
+Working in collaboration with the West of England Academic Health Science Network, we were commissioned to evaluate PERIPrem to assess the effectiveness of using Quality Improvement (QI) methodology to support maternity and neonatal units in implementing a standardised bundle of care to mothers who deliver their babies at less than 34 weeks’ gestation.

 Artificial Intelligence in Health and Care Awards

 We partnered with Kent, Surrey Sussex and Oxford AHSNs to provide an evaluation for winners of the award, led by the Accelerated Access Collaborative (AAC).
 The Artificial Intelligence (AI) Award, run by the AAC in partnership with NHSX and the National Institute for Health Research (NIHR), will make £140 million available over three years to accelerate the testing and evaluation of the most promising AI technologies which meet the strategic aims set out in the NHS Long Term Plan.

 In October 2020, NHSX released £1.5million of funds across the seven South West region STPs (Cornwall, Devon, Somerset, Dorset, Gloucester, BNSSG and BSW) in order to support the scaling up of remote monitoring.
 As part of this programme of work we provided support around the identification of benefits and evaluation approaches.
 Learning sessions helped identify key learning points that have been taken forward into ongoing South West digital programmes, including support around sharing learning between sites and benefit quantification.

 The Covid Innovation Fund